Alveda King is 68 years old but tells everyone she is 69.

 That belief, that life begins at conception, is a tenet that she has lived by for close to 40 years.

 Also making King a darling of conservatives: her more recent championing of President Donald Trump.
 She is one of the president’s biggest African American boosters on Fox News, where she is a paid contributor.

-King stuck with Trump in 2017 when he resisted criticizing white supremacists after the violent Charlottesville rally.
-This summer she stood by Trump – literally – in the White House to counter allegations he was a racist after he told minority lawmakers to go back to where they came from.
+King stuck with Trump in 2017 when he resisted criticizing white supremacists after the violent rally in Charlottesville, Virginia.
+This summer she stood by Trump — literally — in the White House to counter allegations he was a racist after he told minority lawmakers to go back to where they came from.

 That support has raised eyebrows among African Americans who question her motives and commitment to civil rights.
-Only 8% of African Americans voted for Trump in 2016, even before he disparaged prominent black leaders such as John Lewis and Elijah Cummings and their minority districts.
+Only 8% of African Americans voted for Trump in 2016, even before he disparaged prominent black leaders such as U.S. Reps.
+John Lewis, D-Ga., and Elijah Cummings, D-Md., and their minority districts.

 Backing Trump also has put her at odds politically with other members of the King family.
 Martin Luther King III, Alveda’s cousin and a son of King Jr., blasted Vice President Mike Pence for comparing Trump to the elder King, saying King Jr. “was a bridge builder, not a wall builder.”
 Bernice King, King Jr.’s daughter, who heads The King Center, has been a regular critic of the president on social media.

 Earlier this year, Alveda King joined Trump on Air Force One as he signed the Martin Luther King Jr. National Historic Act, creating Georgia’s first national historic park.
 King was joined by one of her cousins, Issac Farris, but none of King Jr.’s children attended.